 Objects in Blob storage can be accessed from anywhere in the world via HTTP or HTTPS.
 Users or client applications can access blobs via URLs, the Azure Storage REST API, Azure PowerShell, Azure CLI, or an Azure Storage client library.
 The storage client libraries are available for multiple languages, including .NET, Java, Node.js, Python, PHP, and Ruby.

 Blob service concepts

-Container: A container provides a grouping of a set of blobs.
-All blobs must be in a container.
-An account can contain an unlimited number of containers.
-A container can store an unlimited number of blobs.
+A container organizes a set of blobs, similar to a folder in a file system.
+All blobs reside within a container.
+A storage account can contain an unlimited number of containers, and a container can store an unlimited number of blobs.
 Note that the container name must be lowercase.

 For details about naming containers and blobs, see Naming and Referencing Containers, Blobs, and Metadata.